CodeforSouth/HackNight-GuideBook/README.md

    We have moved from The LAB Miami to CIC Miami, which is more structured on how meeting space is reserved.
-For regular Hack Nights, we should always have The Little Haiti Conference room.
+For regular Hack Nights, we should always have the sixth floor Amazon Conference room.

    If there is a presentation, advance preperation is strongly suggested.